6 Global Consumer Trends to Watch in 2021-2023

 Searches for Venmo have grown at a rate of 300% over the last 5 years.

-Square’s Cash App has also seen significant growth since its inception in 2013.
+Square’s Cash App has also seen significant growth over the last 24 months.

 Some of the largest U.S. banks have also gotten in on the action, developing their own mobile payment app called Zelle.